 How to get to Huacachina

-Huacachina is situated a stone’s throw away from the city Ica, on the main tourist route between Lima and Cusco.
-Most visitors stop by en route from the capital city to Machu Picchu and the Inca Trail.
+Huacachina is situated just a few minutes’ drive from the city of Ica, on the main tourist route between Lima and Cusco.

 The cheapest and easiest way to travel to Huacachina is by bus.
 The nearest airport is some 80 kilometres away in Pisco.
 From Lima, the journey by road is a little over two hours, while from Cusco it’s a grinder of a 15-hour overnighter.